 While your pre-approval may indicate that you qualify for a loan up to $250,000, you want to tread carefully in asking for the highest loan amount.
 In fact, the closer you get to your limit, the more difficult it is to get approved.

-If you don’t qualify for the mortgage that you want and you aren’t willing to wait, try setting your sights on a less-expensive property.
+If you don’t qualify for the mortgage you want and aren’t willing to wait, try setting your sights on a less-expensive property.
 Consider a townhouse instead of a house, accept fewer bathrooms and bedrooms, or move to a neighborhood further away to give you more options.
 For a more drastic approach, consider a different area of the country where homes are more affordable until you can trade up or build your financial history.